-The judges are Raza Rumi, director of PCIM; communications professor and author Robert W. McChesney; Linda Jue, executive director and editor at the G.W.
-Williams Center for Independent Journalism; and Jeff Cohen, retired journalism professor and founding director of PCIM.
+The judges are Raza Rumi, director of PCIM; communications professor and author Robert W. McChesney; Linda Jue, editor-at-large for the investigate news site 100Reporters and contributing investigative editor for palabra., the innovative news site of the National Association of Hispanic Journalists.; and Jeff Cohen, retired journalism professor and founding director of PCIM.

-The third annual Izzy Award was presented in 2011 to independent journalist ROBERT SCHEER and independent magazine CITY LIMITS.
+The third annual Izzy Award was presented in 2011 to independent journalist Robert Scheer and indy magazine City Limits.

 The second annual Izzy Award was presented in 2010 to independent journalist Jeremy Scahill for news on military contractors.